 Mindful eating isn’t all about weight loss.
 The bottom line is that when you tune into your body’s real needs and put an end to the stress and/or emotional eating, you naturally start improving your eating habits and it is likely that the weight generally takes care of itself.

-Whether you’re trying to lose weight in an unhealthy way, overeating or under-eating, in any way you may have lost track of your real bodily cues to hunger and fullness.
+Whether you’re trying to lose weight in an unhealthy way, overeating or under-eating, in any way you may have lost track of your real bodily cues to physical hunger and fullness.
 When you engage in mindless eating, you’re not meeting your body’s needs in whether this means neglecting to eat a variety of healthy ingredients, eating in line with your real calorie needs, or helping yourself cope with stress.
 It might mean that you eat processed and heavy “comfort” foods” too often or portion sizes that are too large, which makes you gain weight.
 But for some people, not practicing mindfulness around food can also lead them to undereat or just to eat the wrong types of food.

 Either way, ignoring your body’s signals and need for healthy foods can result in weight fluctuations and health problems.
 Gaining unhealthy weight from overeating processed foods and failing to deal with them in a positive way can lead to diabetes, obesity and heightened risk for various other diseases.
 If you’re dieting, skipping breakfast, or restricting certain foods, you may be not getting enough calories or nutrients, which is also harmful.
 The good news is that if you’re someone who does need to lose weight, mindfulness is very likely to help.

 Less Stressing About Food